ledelma2/OverwatchDSApp/README.txt

 I.E. for CS:GO replace the Heroes table with Guns.
 While it would be nice to use an API to scrape the match data off of Blizzard's servers, I do not believe one exists.

+EDIT 11/13/18:
+Data input has begun, though inserting data by hand after every match is incredibly tedious.
+To bypass this process I'm going to be creating a simple webscraper in Python to get my updated total data for the competitive season, and then calculate the the current match data by comparing to previous total data.

 Stage 1.5: The GUI
 If a GUI is implemented to insert data into the database, the language used will likely be C# in order to utilize LINQ or Python to utilize NoSQL.